Port Said, Egypt

 Information Not Currently Available

-Relax over a buffet breakfast while enjoying a wonderful cruise on the Nile River.
-Back on dry land, you will drive to the Sakkara Step Pyramid—the oldest-known of Egypt's 107 pyramids.
-It was built by Imhotep, a figure who looms large in the history of Egypt.
-He was the architect of the world's first freestanding stone structure, which you will visit today with your Egyptologist, and is often also recognized as the world's first doctor.
-Imhotep was also a priest, sage, poet and astrologer.
-Although the pyramid's original structure was a burial chamber 80 feet underground, Imhotep enlarged it several times to eventually form a six-tiered rectangle more than 180 feet tall.
-Sakkara seems to have been the first area where limestone was used, not only for the outer casing of the pyramid but also to cover the interior walls.
-Leaving Sakkara, you will drive to a local souvenir shop for a chance to purchase mementos.
-Then, you'll take an unforgettable tour to the Great Pyramids of Giza, built for the Pharaohs Cheops, Chephren and Mycerinus.
+After breakfast, check out of your hotel and drive to Memphis.
+The legendary city of Memphis was founded in 3100 BC by Menes, the Pharaoh who united Upper and Lower Egypt.
+It became the capital of the Old Kingdom, a center for religion with a huge temple to the god Ptah, and the heart of Egypt’s busy import-export activity.
+Then, you will visit Sakkara—the necropolis (cemetery) for the ancient Egyptian city of Memphis and the place where the very first pyramids were built as tombs for kings.
+These don’t have the typical smooth sides, but have six steps on the outside representing the pharaoh’s stepladder to heaven.
+Here you’ll see the famous Step Pyramid of King Zoser—the first pyramid ever built and the world’s oldest freestanding stone structure.
+You will also admire the beautiful tomb art at Sakkara, which gives great insight into the lives of the ancient Egyptians.
+Leaving Sakkara, you will drive to a local souvenir shop.
+After this brief shopping stop, you will enjoy an unforgettable tour of the Great Pyramids of Giza, built for the Pharaohs Cheops, Chephren and Mycerinus.
 They were constructed around 2500 BC with blocks of limestone from the plateau and from the Turah hills on the outskirts of Cairo.
 The Great Pyramid of Cheops alone—the only present-day survivor of the Seven Wonders of the Ancient World—required more than 2,300,000 blocks of stone, each weighing about 2½ tons.
 At its base, it covers 13 acres of land.
 Millions of visitors come each year to ponder the fascinating mystery of their existence and to explore the ancient burial chambers within.
-Finally, you will visit the Sphinx and the Valley Temple, which houses this mysterious creature that is half-lion and half-man.
-The Sphinx is located in what was once a quarry to the east of Chephren's pyramid.
-One theory suggests the Pharaoh's workers shaped the body into a lion and gave it their king's face as a guardian of the necropolis.
+Finally, you will visit the Sphinx and the Valley Temple, which houses this mysterious creature that is half lion and half man.
+The Sphinx is located in what was once a quarry to the east of Chephren’s pyramid.
+One theory suggests this Pharaoh’s workers shaped the body into a lion and gave it their king’s face as a guardian of the necropolis.
 Almost a thousand years after its construction, King Thutmose IV placed a stele between the front paws.
 It describes how the Sphinx had spoken to him in a dream, promising him kingship if he cleared away the desert sand that was choking the Sphinx.
 Explore this and the many other legends surrounding this timeless regal figure.
-After your visit, you'll head to one of the leading hotels in Giza where lunch will be served.
-Finally, you will transfer three hours across the desert to the port where you will re-join your vessel.
+Your visit will conclude with a visit to the Solar Boat Museum.
+View the beautiful cedar boat that is believed to have taken Pharaoh Khufu’s mummy on the Nile, from Memphis to its final resting place in the largest pyramid at Giza.
+After your visit, head to a leading hotel in Giza, where lunch will be served.
+Relax for the drive back to the ship at Alexandria (approximately 3½ hours).

-If time permits, independent entrance to the pyramid may be possible, but it is not recommended for those who suffer from claustrophobia or heart and respiratory conditions.
+Those who wish to enter one of the pyramids can do so upon request (cost included); however, this is not recommended for anyone who suffers from claustrophobia, limited mobility, a heart condition or circulatory and breathing problems.
 It is very hot and stuffy inside the pyramid and you must be able to bend over and crouch down at times while you are inside.
-Bring a flashlight for the Sound & Light Show, as lighting can be dim when you are arriving at or leaving the show.
-Important: It is each guest’s sole responsibility to obtain (before traveling) any visas, vaccinations and/or tourist cards that are required for participating in overland adventures or overnight tours, unless noted otherwise in the description.
-Please be aware that you may need a visa for any and/or all countries that you will depart from and travel through as part of your overland adventure or overnight tour, and for the country in which you will re-join the ship.
+Important: It is each guest’s sole responsibility to obtain (before traveling) any visas, vaccinations or tourist cards that are required for participating in overland adventures or overnight tours, unless noted otherwise in the description.